-—Probiotics improves enzymatic activity of the gut by producing several enzymes.
+Probiotics improves enzymatic activity of the gut by producing several enzymes.

-—According to research reported in the journal Gut Pathogens, supplementing with probiotics reduce symptoms of anxiety, reduce stress and are beneficial for autoimmune diseases.
+—According to research reported in the journal Gut Pathogens, supplementing with probiotics reduce symptoms of anxiety, lessen stress and are beneficial for autoimmune diseases.
 An unbalanced microbiota in the gut is a contributing trigger in all autoimmune.

 —Pregnancy.
 Probiotics are critical, especially during pregnancy and breastfeeding to ensure that baby will get a good dose of beneficial bacteria, which can boost immunity, neurological function, reduce risk of ear infection and illness in the first few years.
 Taken during the first trimester of pregnancy, probiotics help women lose weight after giving birth.
 Probiotics taken during and after pregnancy reduce the incidence of life-long allergies, asthma and atopic eczema in offspring.